Witches' Well, Edinburgh

 The Witches' Well is a monument to accused witches burned at the stake in Edinburgh, Scotland, and is the only one of its kind in the city.

-The memorial drinking fountain is attached to a wall at the lower end of the Castle Esplanade, below Edinburgh Castle, and located close to where many witches were burned at the stake.
+The memorial drinking fountain is attached to a wall at the lower end of the Castle Esplanade, below Edinburgh Castle, and located close to where many people accused of witchcraft were burned at the stake.
 During the high point of witch hunting in the early modern period, 32% of accused witches came from the Lothian area.

 Design and history

 The well was commissioned by Sir Patrick Geddes in 1894, and designed by Geddes' friend John Duncan.
 The bronze relief features a foxglove plant, a snake curled around the heads of Hygeia, the Greek goddess of good health, and her father Aesculapius, god of medicine.
 Other parts of the well feature trees, healing hands, and the evil eye.
 The water spout, now dry, is located beneath the snake's head.
 In the top left and bottom right are the Roman numerals for the years 1479 and 1722 respectively, the time period during which most witches were persecuted in Scotland.
 The model for the Well is held by the City Art Centre in Edinburgh.